StarsoftAnalysis/brandysnap/UserGuide.markdown

 (expanded version of the Quick Start guide)

-This is preliminary documentation for the [brandysnap](http://www.brandysnap.org) script, version 0.1.4, 4 July 2011.
+This is preliminary documentation for the [brandysnap](http://www.brandysnap.org) script, version 0.1.9, 11 August 2011.

 **************************************************************
 This is part of the brandysnap documentation.</br>